yeshuman-io/yeshuman-agent-stack/README.md

 POST /a2a/agents/{name}/heartbeat  # Update agent heartbeat
 GET /a2a/discover                  # Discover available agents

+# Agent Cards (A2A Specification Compliance)
+GET /a2a/agent-card                # Get YesHuman agent card GET /a2a/agent-card/{agent_name}   # Get agent card by name POST /a2a/capability-match         # Match agent capabilities

 # Messaging
 POST /a2a/messages/send            # Send message to agent GET /a2a/messages/{agent_id}       # Get agent's messages